 Possesses strong analytical, active listening and critical thinking skills.

 Bachelor's degree in related area and/or 3 - 5 years combined experience education in human resources, organizational development, and/or training and development.

 Demonstrated knowledge of Human Capital Management (HCM) and Talent Acquisition Management (TAM) systems and other related business software programs and systems

 Knowledge of academic personnel or administration

 Worked in shared services environment especially in higher education field.

 Knowledge of campus initiatives relating to and/or impacting human resources and thorough understanding of how work may impact other areas.

-Salary & Benefits Annual salary is commensurate with experience.
-Hiring range will be $65,000-$75,000/annually.
-For information on the comprehensive benefits package offered by the University visit:
+Salary & Benefits Annual salary is commensurate with experience within the range 65,000-75,000 For information on the comprehensive benefits package offered by the University visit:

 How to Apply Please submit your cover letter and resume as a single attachment when applying.

 Conviction History Background This is a designated position requiring fingerprinting and a background check due to the nature of the job responsibilities.
 Berkeley does hire people with conviction histories and reviews information received in the context of the job responsibilities.
 The University reserves the right to make employment contingent upon successful completion of the background check.